FOOD, glorious food

 7-Up started as a hangover cure in the roaring twenties: SEVEN in the morning, time to get UP.

-It is believed that the original potato chip recipe was created by chef George Crum at a restaurant in Saratoga Springs, NY.
+The original potato chip was created by chef George Crum at a restaurant in Saratoga Springs, NY, in 1853.
 Fed up with a customer who continued to send his fried potatoes back with the complaint that they were too thick and soggy, Crum decided to slice the potatoes so thinly that they could not be eaten with a fork.
 The customer was delighted, and the chips became a regular item on the lodge's menu.

 Fortune cookies were actually invented in America (not China), in 1918, by Charles Jung.